OksanaKalytenko/docana-project-Reddit-Topic-Telescope/README.md

 ***

-# Project Title

-_Group members: Name 1, Name 2, Name 3_
+# Reddit Topic Telescope

+_Group members: Oksana Kalytenko, Mariia Pyvovar, Alisea Stroligo

 ## Introduction

-Start off by setting the stage for your project.
+[Start off by setting the stage for your project.
 Give a brief overview of relevant studies or work that have tackled similar issues.
-Then, clearly describe the main question or problem your project is designed to solve.
+Then, clearly describe the main question or problem your project is designed to solve.]
+This project analyses topics in the “ExplainLikeImFive” subreddit to understand community interests and sentiments through topic extraction and sentiment evaluation.
+Additionally, it incorporates network analysis to examine the connections and interactions between topics and sentiments among authors in the same subreddit.

 ## Dataset